Welcome to today's edition of the Rush 24-7 podcast.

 They knew Clinton wouldn't go to war, so it was a no-brainer that plus he was a Democrat wasn't a problem.

-The difference then was the Republicans uh in the Senate were also supporting and the House uh the Clinton administration's call to arms about Iraq.
+The difference then was the Republicans in the Senate were also supporting and the House the Clinton administration's call to arms about Iraq.

-Bush has never said a different thing from what uh Clinton said describing Saddam weapons of mass destruction.
+Bush has never said a different thing from what Clinton said describing Saddam, weapons of mass destruction.

-Let's let's go back right before the election two thousand four back to our archives.
+Let's go back right before the election 2004 back to our archives.

-Candy Crowley interviewed Carrie and said, Name name me one mistake that you've made in the past three and a half years of public policymaker.
+Candy Crowley interviewed Kerry and said, name me one mistake that you've made in the past three and a half years, a public policymaker.

-Gosh, uh I think I made a mistake in terms of uh the breadth of some of the programs that I had talked about in the primaries because the deficit was larger than we anticipated, and we obviously couldn't afford it.
+Gosh, I think I made a mistake in terms of the breadth of some of the programs that I had talked about in the primaries because the deficit was larger than we anticipated and we obviously couldn't afford it.

 So I've scaled them back since then.